 Many people feel like they’ve already earned their “bestie for life” merit badge by the time they hit 16, but the truth is, adult friendship isn’t always so permanent.
 Sometimes you lose touch with people as life goes on, and other times there’s drama that gets in the way of your relationship.

-A true friend is someone you want to be around all the time.
-They make your bad days better and they are always in your corner, rooting for you to succeed.
-They will always tell you the truth, even when it hurts and they accept you for who you are.
-You can share your deepest secrets and know that they won’t tell anyone.
+So, what is a true friend?
+It’s someone you genuinely enjoy being around.
+They’ll make your bad days a lot better and they’re always sticking around in your corner and rooting for your success.
+Good friends always tell you the truth, even when it hurts a lot.
+And, they’ll always accept you for who you are.
+You can count on a friend to keep your deepest secrets close to their heart.

 “You can make more friends in two months by becoming interested in other people than you can in two years by trying to get other people interested in you.”–Dale Carnegie